rtomasa/MkDocs_RePlay/docs/faq.md

 Numerous features are exclusively achievable by using a custom libretro-based frontend, which cannot be accomplished using a stand-alone launcher paired with RetroArch.
 These include dual-screen support, minimal input lag (comparable to or even less than that of the original hardware) without utilizing runahead, complete control over various system options and configurations, core speed and performance enhancements, improvements in DynaRes engine for instant timing changes in CRT TVs, special functionalities like the coin-op time feature, and many others.

-It's crucial to note that RePlay is compatible with both LCD and CRT monitors, and it will support future ongoing RGB-Pi projects.
+It's crucial to note that RePlay is compatible with both LCD and CRT monitors, and it will support future RGB-Pi projects.

 ## What about input lag?
 By default, the system operates in an ultra-low-latency mode, achieving a remarkable 0 to 1 frame of input lag.